-Are prenuptial agreements valid in Singapore?
+Are prenuptial agreements in Singapore valid?

-Whether or not a particular prenuptial agreement will be valid and enforceable by the Singapore courts is a complicated matter.
+Whether or not a particular prenuptial agreement in Singapore will be valid and enforceable by the Singapore courts is a complicated matter.
 Many of the issues that a prenuptial agreement will tend to seek to determine are already governed by the Women’s Charter (Cap 353).